This post may contain affiliate links. Please read our disclosure policy.

 • Place chicken into a 9-inch cast iron skillet then rub the butter on the outside of the chicken pieces.

 • Put in the oven to begin roasting.
-In the meantime, whisk together balsamic glaze, fig preserves, the remainder of the garlic, rosemary, salt, and pepper.
+In the meantime, whisk together balsamic vinegar, fig preserves, the remainder of the garlic, rosemary, salt, and pepper.
+See notes on this below.

 • Pull the chicken out of the oven and brush majority of the sauce on the chicken.
 Place back in the oven to cook and baste the chicken with the sauce in the pan every 10 minutes or so.